ASC 606 Software for Manufacturing: A Simple Guide

 The allocation is based on the Standalone Selling Price (SSP)—the price you'd charge for each performance obligation if you sold it separately.
 If you don't have a directly observable SSP, you'll need to estimate it.
 This is often one of the most challenging parts of ASC 606 compliance, as it requires robust data and sound judgment.
 Having systems that can handle these complex integrations and calculations is a huge advantage here.

-Step 5: Recognize Revenue as You Meet Obligations
+Step 5: When to Recognize Your Revenue

 This is the final and most important step: actually recording the revenue.
 The core principle of ASC 606 is to "recognize revenue when the entity satisfies a performance obligation."
 This means revenue is recorded as you deliver value, not necessarily when you sign the contract or when the customer pays you.
 This timing is everything.